plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 If you are familiar with the machine learning literature, you may be wondering, "why not just use {external+torch:func}`torch.clamp` to constrain the pixel values?"
 This would accomplish the same goal as this example, but in our experience the quadratic range penalty works more reliably across different models.
 (In particular, in {cite:alp}`Broderick2025-foveat-metam`, using {func}`~plenoptic.regularize.penalize_range` led to decreased metamer loss compared to clamping.)

 Additionally, and more importantly, {external+torch:func}`torch.clamp` is not nearly as flexible as using a penalty function!
-While it would allow you to keep the pixel values within ranges like $[0, 1]$ or $[0.1, 0.9]$, it would not easily support the behavior we will see in the rest of this notebook, let alone other, more complex penalty functions.
+While it would allow you to keep the pixel values within ranges like $[0, 1]$ or $[0.1, 0.9]$, it would not easily support constraining the pixel values to two disjoint ranges, as we will see in the rest of this notebook, let alone other, more complex penalty functions.

 :::